PapiLer/Reforestation/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## I saw my husband trip and fall while carrying a laundry basket full of ironed clothes.
+I watched it all unfold.